EO-College/sarbian/README.md

 If you want to help building SARbian you should have a look at the [developer manual](DEVEL.md) and the [Live Systems Manual](https://live-team.pages.debian.net/live-manual/html/live-manual/about-manual.en.html).

+## License

+The scripts we use for packaging and triggering live-build are free software distributed under the terms of the GNU General Public License 3.0 or any later version.

 ## Acknowledgement

 We would like to thank the [Debian Project](https://debian.org) and the [Debian Live Project](https://wiki.debian.org/DebianLive).